GoogleCloudPlatform/community/tutorials/customize-anthos-multicloud-logs-with-fluentbit/index.md

         kubectl apply -f kubernetes/fluentbit-configmap.yaml

-1. Roll out the new version of the daemonset:
+1. Roll out the new version of the DaemonSet:

         kubectl apply -f kubernetes/fluentbit-daemonset.yaml